gumaerc-testorg/17.125-fall-2007/content/pages/syllabus.md

 ### Reaction Papers

 Three "reaction papers" (2 pages each) in which you synthesize, criticize, and react to the readings assigned for a class meeting.
-Please see [assignments]({{< baseurl >}}/pages/assignments) for more details.
+Please see {{% resource_link b651f6f0-c269-6508-8d6f-39112292f0f7 "assignments" %}} for more details.

 ### Class Participation

 Each student will be assigned to introduce the readings and pose questions for class discussion at least once during the semester.
-Please see [study materials]({{< baseurl >}}/pages/study-materials) for more details.
+Please see {{% resource_link 900b88d9-843f-63ba-8acc-d1bec17308c8 "study materials" %}} for more details.

 Grading
 -------